humbhernan/ECE143-Individual-Project/README.md

 Note: If using something other than Spyder or the Jupyter Notebook.
 You may or may not have to add a "plt.show()" line to display the plot if you have the plotting enabled.

 I've had issues before where sometimes the assert statements will trigger falsely in Spyder.
-I recommend re-running the files in the following order. tower_class.py file first and then running the tower_coverage.py file.
+I recommend re-running the files in the following order.

 plotting_code_proj.py --> tower_class.py -- > tower_coverage.py --> test_tower_class.py

 If it's still an issue, you can just comment out the assert statements and the code will still work.

 For running the test_tower_class.py, I recommend running that as the main file if you want to run the tests.